isomerpages/tp-virtualcampus/_events/Clubs/TP Walk for Health.md

 <p>Most importantly, this event reminded the community that well-being is
 not a static concept, but a fluid notion that is built through movement, relationships and shared purpose.
-When the community walks together, they do more than just clocking mileage - but fostering understanding, compassion, and a campus culture that values both health and heart.</p>
+When the community walks together, they do more than just clocking mileage - but also fostering understanding, compassion and a campus culture that values both health and heart.</p>
 <p>&nbsp;</p>
-<p>And at its heart, it’s simple: people walking together, for each other!</p>
+<p>And at its heart, it is simple: <strong>people walking together, for each other</strong>!</p>
 </div>
 </details>
 </div>